DaveBenham/VenomModules/README.md

 ### Partial knob
 Selects a single integral partial number.
 By default the range is from 1 (fundamental) to 16 (4 octaves above the fundamental).
 The context menu allows selection of any one of the following ranges:
-- 1 - 16 (default
+- 1 to 16 (default)
-- 1 - 32
+- 1 to 32
-- 1 - 64
+- 1 to 64
-- 1 - 128
+- 1 to 128
-- -1 - 16
-- -1 - 32
-- -1 - 64
-- -1 - 128
+- -16 to 1
+- -32 to 1
+- -64 to 1
+- -128 to 1
-- -16 - 16
+- -16 to 16
-- -32 - 32
+- -32 to 32
-- -64 - 64
+- -64 to 64
-- -128 - 128
+- -128 to 128

+Negative values refer to subharmonics.
+There is no 0 partial, and both -1 and 1 refer to the same fundamental root.
+So both 0 and -1 are skipped within the sequence of allowable values.

 ### CV knob and input
 The bipolar CV input modulates the selected partial, adding or subtracting 1 partial for every 0.1 volt.
 The CV input is attenuated and/or inverted by the CV knob.
 The resultant partial is clamped to within the currently active Partial range.
+Keep in mind that 0 and -1 are skipped when computing the end result, so a knob value of -2 + 0.1 volt modulation yields 1, not -1.

 The Partial knob, CV knob, and CV input are all ignored if the IN input is patched (although the CV input can still modify the number of output channels).